 Income-based repayment came into existence in the year 2009.
 It helps to regulate or manage the amount that a person needs to pay monthly, based on your family size and discretionary income.

 The loan doesn’t exceed 10%-15% of the discretionary income.
-Loans can be forgiven after 25 years if the loans are from July 1, 2014, and payment will not be higher than 15%.
+Loans are forgiven after 25 years if the loans are from July 1, 2014, and payment will not be higher than 15%.

-If the loan was borrowed after 1st July 2014 then it will be forgiven after 20 years and payment will not be higher than 10%.
+If the loan is borrowed after 1st July 2014 then it will be forgiven after 20 years and payment will not be higher than 10%.

 b) Pay As You Earn (PAYE)

 RePAYE program is an income-driven based plan which helps in repayment of the student loans.
 It allows paying the student loans based on the monthly income.

 It is implemented for loans that were taken way back in 2007 and after.
 Loans can be forgiven after 20 years and are capped at 10% of the discretionary income.
 The loans can be forgiven if you have made qualifying payments for 20 years.

 c) Revised Pay As You Earn (REPAYE)

 This program was passed into the law under the leadership of Mr. Barack Obama.
 It is an extension of the PAYE program as it was revised in 2015 and is an effort to increase the eligibility to many more loan borrowers.